Mexico–United States border: Before the Mexican–American War

 In the mid-16th century, after the discovery of silver, settlers from various countries and backgrounds began to arrive in the area.
 This period of sparse settlement included colonizers from different backgrounds.
 The area was part of New Spain.
 In the early 19th century, the U.S. bought the lands known as the Louisiana Purchase from France and began to expand steadily westward.

 After the 1803 Louisiana Purchase, the border between the U.S. and New Spain was not clearly defined.
-The border was established in 1819 Adams–Onís Treaty between the U.S. and Spain, which specified the northern and eastern borders.
+The border was established in 1819 by the Adams–Onís Treaty between the U.S. and Spain, which specified the northern and eastern borders.
 Mexico gained its independence from Spain, and the border was reaffirmed in the 1828 Treaty of Limits.
 Mexico attempted to create a buffer zone at the border that would prevent possible invasion from the north.
 The Mexican government encouraged thousands of its own citizens to settle in the region that is now known as Texas, and even offered inexpensive land to settlers from the U.S. in exchange for populating the area.
-The influx of people did not provide the defense that Mexico had hoped for and instead Texas declared its independence in 1836, which lasted until 1845 when the U.S. annexed it.
+The influx of people did not provide the defense that Mexico had hoped for, and instead Texas declared its independence in 1836, which lasted until 1845 when the U.S. annexed it.